AndreyLugovskoy/cherry-scripts/README.md

 ## SLl_monitor_pssh.sh

-Prototype of SLl_monitor using COCAINE parallel shh, much faster no shpansy formating though.
+Prototype of SLl_monitor using parallel shh, much faster no shpansy formating though.
 Shits in your /tmp/

 ## swap_monitor.sh